ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 * Set up an [{{site.data.keyword.cloud_notm}} account](https://{DomainName}/registration){: external}.
 Depending on your {{site.data.keyword.cloud_notm}} account type, access to certain resources might be limited.
 Depending on your account plan limits, certain capabilities that are required by some DevSecOps toolchains might not be available.
 For more information, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) and [Upgrading your account](/docs/account?topic=account-upgrading-account).
 * [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started) if you want to interact with elements of the toolchain or infrastructure after they are created.
 * Obtain a [GitLab Personal Access Token](https://us-south.git.cloud.ibm.com/-/profile/personal_access_tokens){: external}.
 Enter a name for your personal access token.
 Create your token in the same region as your CI toolchain.
-Be sure to save or copy the token because you need it later, and you cannot access it again.
+Be sure to copy and save the token because you need it later, and you cannot access it again.
 * Create an [{{site.data.keyword.cloud_notm}} API key](https://cloud.ibm.com/iam/apikeys){: external}.
-Save the API key value by either copying, downloading it, or adding it to your [Vault](/docs/ContinuousDelivery?topic=ContinuousDelivery-hashicorpvault).
+Be sure to copy and save or download the API key value because you need it later, and you cannot access it again.

 ## Create a {{site.data.keyword.bpshort}} workspace
 {: #devsecops-schematics-workspace}